 I want to use external speakers with this record player, can I do that?

-Yes you can hook it up to external speakers.
-Obviously the sound quality will still be limited to waht the cartridge and stylus can produce.
+Yes, you can hook it up to external speakers.
+Obviously the sound quality will still be limited to what the cartridge and stylus can produce.
 But using external speakers will give you louder and more powerful sound output.

 Will this record player damage my 180g vinyl records?

-No, this record player will play 180 and 200 gram vinyl records.
-But if you’re a heavy listeners perhaps consider a higher end turntable.
+No, this record player will play 180 and 200-gram vinyl records.
+But if you’re a heavy listener perhaps consider a higher-end turntable.

 What is the slip mat that comes with the record player made of?

 The slipmat is made of felt.